 At one point or another, all kids knock themselves on the noggin.
 Fortunately, most of these knocks cause more parental alarm than actual harm, despite impressive-looking goose eggs.
 Generally, for a head injury to be serious, a child must either fall more than four feet, be thrown a distance, land on something with a sharp edge, or be purposely hit with something by a large person.
 But it's always good to know what to look for when a head knock occurs.

-If a child suffers a concussion, she will lose consciousness, perhaps only for a few seconds.
-She'll be confused, unable to tell you who and where she is.
-She also won't remember what caused the injury.
+A concussion may occur after a head bump.
+Symptoms range from subtle to obvious but do not usually include loss of consciousness.
 All kids with concussions need to see a doctor right away and be observed for a period of time.
 Other worrisome signs to look for after a head injury include:

 What to Expect

 Remember that it's perfectly natural for a child to be upset after she’s received a bump.
 You can expect her to be clingy and to want to rest.
 You're the one who knows your child best, so you’re in the best position to judge whether her behavior is any cause for worry.
 What you're looking for is an essential change or a real downturn, over hours or days that is very different from how your child normally behaves.

 After a bump on the head, there are things you can do to monitor the seriousness of the injury: